Curaçao: Foreign Account Tax Compliance Act

-On 30 June 2014, Curaçao was deemed to have an Inter-Governmental Agreement (IGA) with the United States of America with respect to the "Foreign Account Tax Compliance Act" of the United States of America.
-The Tax Information Exchange Agreement signed in Washington, D.C., on 17 April 2002 between the U.S. and the Kingdom of the Netherlands includes Curaçao, and was updated with respect to Curaçao in 2014, taking effect in 2016.
+On 30 June 2014, Curaçao was deemed to have an Inter-Governmental Agreement (IGA) with the U.S. with respect to the "Foreign Account Tax Compliance Act".
+The Tax Information Exchange Agreement, signed in Washington, D.C., on 17 April 2002 between the U.S. and the Kingdom of the Netherlands, includes Curaçao, and was updated with respect to Curaçao in 2014, taking effect in 2016.

 Trade

 Curaçao trades mainly with the United States, Venezuela, and the European Union.
-It has an Association Agreement with the European Union which allows companies which do business in and via Curaçao to export products to European markets, free of import duties and quotas.
-It is also a participant in the US Caribbean Basin Initiative allowing it to have preferential access to the US market.
+It has an Association Agreement with the EU which allows companies which do business in and via Curaçao to export products to European markets, free of import duties and quotas.
+It is also a participant in the U.S. Caribbean Basin Initiative allowing it to have preferential access to the U.S. market.

 Prostitution

 Prostitution in Curaçao is legal only for foreign women who get a temporary permit to work in the large open-air brothel called "Le Mirage" or "Campo Alegre".
 Using prostitution services is legal for men (locals included).
 The brothel has operated near the airport since the 1940s.
 Curaçao monitors, contains and regulates the industry.
 The government states that the workers in these establishments are thereby given a safe environment and access to medical practitioners.
 However this approach does exclude local women (or men) to legally make a living from prostitution and does lead to loss of local income, as the foreign prostitutes send or take most of their earnings home.